AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 \page

-### Shapechange

-*Level 9 Transmutation*
+## Level 9
-**Casting Time:** :: Action
-**Range:**        :: Self
-**Components:**   :: V, S, M (a jade circlet worth at least 1,500 gp, which you must place on your head before you cast the spell)
-**Duration:**     :: Concentration, up to 1 hour

-You assume the form of a different creature for the duration.
-The new form can be of any creature with a challenge rating equal to your level or lower.
-The creature can't be a construct or an undead, and you must have seen the sort of creature at least once.
-You transform into an average example of that creature, one without any class levels or the Spellcasting trait.

-Your game statistics are replaced by the statistics of the chosen creature, though you retain your alignment and Intelligence, Wisdom, and Charisma scores.
-You also retain all of your Skill and Saving Throw Proficiencies, in addition to gaining those of the creature.
-If the creature has the same Proficiency as you and the bonus listed in its statistics is higher than yours, use the creature's bonus in place of yours.
-You can't use any Legendary Actions or Lair Actions of the new form.

-You gain Temporary Hit Points equal to the Hit Points of the creature being transformed into.
-Once these Temporary Hit Points are gone the you reverts to your original form.

-You retain the benefit of any features from your class, species, or other source and can use them, provided that your new form is physically capable of doing so, except you cannot cast spells.
-You can't use any special senses you have (for example, Darkvision) unless your new form also has that sense.
-You can only speak if the creature can normally speak.
-Until this spell ends, any shapechanging you do can only be through this spell.

-When you transform, you choose whether your equipment falls to the ground, merges into the new form, or is worn by it.
-Worn equipment functions as normal.
-The DM determines whether it is practical for the new form to wear a piece of equipment, based on the creature's shape and size.
-Your equipment doesn't change shape or size to match the new form, and any equipment that the new form can't wear must either fall to the ground or merge into your new form.
-Equipment that merges has no effect in that state.

-\column

-During this spell's duration, you can use your Action to assume a different form following the same restrictions and rules for the original form, with one exception: if your new form has more Hit Points than your current one, your Hit Points remain at their current value.

-:

 ### Prismatic Wall

 *Level 9 Abjuration*
 **Casting Time:** :: Action
 **Range:**        :: Self
-**Components:**   :: V, S, M (a jade circlet worth at least 1,500 gp, which you must place on your head before you cast the spell)
+**Components:**   :: V, S
 **Duration:**     :: Concentration, up to 1 hour

 A shimmering, multicolored plane of light forms a vertical opaque wall—up to 90 feet long, 30 feet high, and 1 inch thick—centered on a point you can see within range.
 Alternatively, you can shape the wall into a sphere up to 30 feet in diameter centered on a point you choose within range.
 The wall remains in place for the duration.
-If you position the wall so that it passes through a space occupied by a creature, the spell fails, and your Action and the Spell Slot are wasted.
+If you position the wall so that it passes through a space occupied by a creature, the spell ends instantly without effect.

-The wall sheds bright light out to a range of 100 feet and dim light for an additional 100 feet.
-You and creatures you designate at the time you cast the spell can pass through and remain near the wall without harm.
+The wall sheds Bright Light out to a range of 100 feet and Dim Light for an additional 100 feet.
+You and creatures you designate when you cast the spell can pass through and remain near the wall without harm.
 If another creature that can see the wall moves to within 20 feet of it or starts its turn there, the creature must succeed on a Constitution Saving Throw or become Blinded for 1 minute.

 The wall consists of seven layers, each with a different color.
 When a creature attempts to reach into or pass through the wall, it does so one layer at a time through all the wall's layers.
-As it passes or reaches through each layer, the creature must make a Dexterity Saving Throw or be affected by that layer's properties.
+Each layer forces the creature to make a Dexterity saving throw or be affected by that layer's properties as described in the Prismatic Layers table.
 A creature can only be affected by each layer once on a turn.

-The wall can be destroyed, also one layer at a time, in order from red to violet, by means specific to each layer.
-Once a layer is destroyed, it remains so for the duration of the spell.
-An antimagic field has no effect on a prismatic wall.
+The wall, which has AC 10, can be destroyed one layer at a time, in order from red to violet, by means specific to each layer.
+If a layer is destroyed, it is gone for the duration. *Antimagic Field* has no effect on the wall, and *Dispel Magic* can affect only the violet layer.

 *(Layer properties remain the same)*